 Tulsa Lawyer Explains Oklahoma Assault and Battery Laws

-In Oklahoma, the penalties for assault and battery in Oklahoma depend the type and severity of the assault and battery involved and according to the type of victim involved.
+The penalties for assault and battery in Oklahoma depend the type and severity of the assault and battery involved and according to the type of victim involved.

-Lawyers in Tulsa see assault and battery in Oklahoma charged as a misdemeanor or as a felony depending upon the type of injury caused, the kind of victim involved, and whether any sort of weapon, dangerous or otherwise — was used.
+Lawyers in Tulsa see assault and battery in Oklahoma charged as a misdemeanor or as a felony depending upon the type of injury caused, the kind of victim involved, and whether any sort of weapon — dangerous or otherwise — was used.

 Simple Assault and Battery

-The crime of assault and battery with the intent to cause grave bodily injury by use of strangulation against a domestic relation is punishable by a jail term of from 1-3 years and/or a fine up to $3000 for the first conviction.
+The crime of assault and battery with the intent to cause grave bodily injury by use of strangulation against a domestic relation is punishable by one to three years in jail, a fine of up to $3,000, or both.
+These penalties apply for the first conviction.

 A shooting of a domestic relation is a felony under Oklahoma law, punishable by a life term in prison.

-Domestic Abuse Against a Pregnant Woman
+Abuse of a Pregnant Woman

-An assault and battery against a pregnant woman by a perpetrator with knowledge of the pregnancy is a misdemeanor offense punishable by up to 1 year in jail for the first conviction.
+An assault and battery against a pregnant woman by a perpetrator with knowledge of the pregnancy is a misdemeanor offense punishable by up to a year in jail for the first conviction.

-Free Consultation With a Tulsa Defense Lawyer
+Free Consultation: Tulsa Defense Lawyer

 Many assault and battery charges carry long person sentences in Oklahoma.
-If charged, it is important that you retain an experienced criminal defense lawyer in Tulsa familiar with local court system.
+If charged, it is important that you retain an experienced criminal defense lawyer in Tulsa familiar with the local court system.